sacalderonv/IJF/README.md

 The main contents of the repository are the following:

--`R Files for 2 reg estimation, missespecification and identify Distribution/`: Folder containing 3 R scripts and 1 rds file where were stored 1000 replications in order to get whole table 10, student-t columns of table 1,2 and 5.
+-`R Files for 2 reg estimation, missespecification and identify Distribution/`: Folder containing 3 R scripts and 1 rds file where were stored 1000 replications in order to get whole results of table 10 and student-t columns of tables 1,2 and 5 for M1 structure model.
-- `figures/`: Folder containing the generated figures as .pdf or .png files.
+- `R files for 3 reg/`: Folder containing 3 R scripts and 6 rds file where were stored 1000 replications in order to get whole results of table 3 and 6 for M2 structure model.
 - `data/`: Folder containing the data used in the empirical application.
-- `results/`: Folder containing intermediary results which were generated using a computer cluster.
-- `computer_cluster_scripts/`: Folder containing the computer cluster scripts.
-- `figure_[x].R`: R scripts to generate the respective figures.
-- `table_[x].R`: R scripts to generate the respective tables.
 - `bayesianVARs_0.1.3.tar.gz`: Source files of the R package [bayesianVARs](https://luisgruber.github.io/bayesianVARs/) (0.1.3).
 - `bayesianVARs_0.1.3.zip`: A .zip file containing the binary builds of